-. ft.
+S11.01.17 The Constitution Review Committee.
+The Constitution Review Committee and its functions and responsibilities are as from time to time provided in the bylaws and continuing resolutions of the synod.
+The bishop appoints members of this committee, with the approval of the Synod Council, and, generally, for terms of service of four years arranged, with reference to an election cycle, in the same manner as terms of Synod Council Members-at-large positions.
+Members of these committees are eligible to reappointment.

 S11.01.F99.
 Constitution Review Committee.
 The functions and responsibilities of the Constitution Review Committee are to review the constitutions of Congregations and organizational documents of Conferences of this synod to determine whether the documents conform with apposite provisions of the constitution, the bylaws and the continuing resolutions of the ELCA (including the Constitution for Congregations); to report to the bishop and the Synod Council concerning such determinations; and, where a document appears deficient, to indicate necessary revision to the Congregation or the Conference.
 The committee may also advise the bishop and the Synod Council with regard to constitutional matters.
 The committee shall have six members including, normally, the secretary of the synod.

 S11.01.18.
 Task Forces and Temporary committees.
 The Synod Council shall, as directed by the Synod Assembly, and may, by its own action as it from time to time finds necessary, establish task forces and temporary committees of this synod.
 Normally, a task force or temporary committee shall have a specific assignment not duplicative of a function or responsibility of another committee established pursuant to the constitution, and the Synod Council shall describe the assignment in reasonable detail.
 The Synod Council shall appoint the members of a task force or temporary committee and may appoint the chairperson or convener.
 Generally, eligibility for appointment is as provided in S11.01.02.
 Members of the Synod Council may be appointed, but no member of the Consultation Committee, the Committee on Discipline or a committee convened under †S14.13.b. or pursuant to S14.13.08. is eligible to serve on a task force or temporary committee.
 A task force or temporary committee may have up to twenty members, and shall normally complete its assignment and submit any required report within a period of not more than 18 months.